Corruption-robust exploration in episodic reinforcement learning: Instantiation to linear MDPs

-The upper bounds of the above two terms can be upper bounded by leveraging the specific forms of the bonuses.
-This is achieved with the following ``integration'' lemma: \onespace \begin{lemma}[Integration Bound for Linear Setting] Consider an arbitrary sequence of policies $\{\boldpi_k\}_{k=1}^K$.
-For each $k$, sample $c_k$ from a Bernoulli distribution with parameter $q$.
-Then we sample a trajectory $\{x\kh,a\kh,r\kh, x\khpl\}_{h\in [H]}$ from a MDP $\mathcal{M}_k$ with $\boldpi_k$.
-Denote $\Lambda_k = \sum_{\tau=1}^k \mathbf{1}\{c_\tau = 1\}\sum_{h=1}^H \phi_{\tau,h}\phi_{\tau,h}^{\top} + I$, i.e. with $\lambda = 1$.
-Then, with probability at least $1-\delta/8$, we have: for any $\alpha \geq 0$, $\alpha_1 \geq 0$, and $\alpha_2 \geq 0$. \end{lemma} The proof of the above lemma is concluded in Appendix~\ref{app:proof_linear_rl_confidence_sum}.
-One key ingredient that we use to prove the above lemma is the following inequality which is used for upper bounding regret in linear bandits as well \cite{abbasi2011improved}: We formally prove the above inequality in Lemma~\ref{lemma:potential_function} in Appendix~\ref{app:sum_potential_functions_linear}.

-\paragraph{Concluding the proof.} Now we can prove Theorem~\ref{thm:main_linear}. \begin{proof}[Proof of Theorem~\ref{thm:main_linear}] We focus on policies $\pimaster\klelst$ and $\pimaster\kl$ for $\ell \geq \lst$.
+\begin{proof}[Proof of Theorem~~\ref{thm:main_linear}] We focus on policies $\pimaster\klelst$ and $\pimaster\kl$ for $\ell \geq \lst$.
 For policy $\pimaster\klelst$, every episode $k$ we have probability $\qlelst$ to sample it to generate the corresponding trajectory and for $\pimaster\kl$, every episode $k$ we have probability $\ql$ to sample it to generate the corresponding trajectory.
+Using an integration lemma for the linear setting (detailed in Appendix~\ref{app:proof_linear_rl_confidence_sum}), we can show that with probability at least $1-\delta/ 8$,